tgc-utn/tgc-monogame-samples/docs/install/install-mac.md

 ```

 ### Known issues

-- After install MGFXC - Tools directory '/Users/user/.dotnet/tools' is not currently on the PATH environment variable. - Some systems may require you to restart your terminal or IDE to recognize the new tool
+- Problem after install MGFXC
+  - Tools directory '/Users/user/.dotnet/tools' is not currently on the PATH environment variable.
+  - Some systems may require you to restart your terminal or IDE to recognize the new tool.